theRealCarneiro/pulsemeeter/README.md

  - [swh-plugins](https://github.com/swh/ladspa) for equalizers (apt/dnf/pacman packages available)
  - [pulse-vumeter](https://github.com/theRealCarneiro/pulse-vumeter) for volume level information

-Visit the [installation](https://github.com/theRealCarneiro/pulsemeeter/wiki/Installation) section in the wiki to get in depth information on how to install these for your specific system.

 ## Any distro

-Only optional dependencies are not installed using this method, all essential dependencies are automatically installed

 ### Single user
 When installing for a single user (without sudo) you need to add ~/.local/bin to your path, [this section](#add-local-bin-to-path) will show you how to do it